 (1) Contents.
 The contents of the brief shall be in the following order:

-(B) Argument.
+(A) Argument.
 The appellant shall state each issue to be argued and then set out the argument in support of that issue.
-If an argument refers to a particular place in the record, the page number for that place in the record shall be provided.
-All citations of decisions of any court must state the name of the case and the book and page where the case may be found.
-Reference in the argument portion of the brief to material found in the abstract and Addendum shall be followed by a reference to the page number on which the material can be found in the brief.
+All citations of decisions of any court must state the name of the case and the volume number and page where the case may be found.

-(C) Addendum.
+(B) Addendum.
 The appellant's brief shall contain an Addendum, which consists of photocopies of documents from the record.
-It is the duty of the appellant to include in the Addendum such parts of the record, but only such parts, as are material to the points to be arguedin the appellant's brief.
-The Addendum shall include true and legible photocopies of the original pleading, order from which the appeal is taken, and the notice of appeal.
-The Addendum shall also include any other relevant pleadings, jury instructions, documents, or exhibits essential to an understanding of the case.
-If parts of a prior trial or proceeding are important to the understanding of an issue, those parts of the record of that trial or proceeding must be included in the Addendum.
-(E.g., an appellant arguing in a Rule 37.1 appeal that his attorney allowed an improper jury instruction at trial must include the jury instruction at issue in the Addendum.)
+The Addendum shall include true and legible photocopies of at least the original pleading, order from which the appeal is taken, and the notice of appeal.
 The appellee may prepare a supplemental Addendum if material on which the appellee relies is not in the appellant's Addendum.
-Only documents that are part of the trial court record may be included in the Addendum.
+Only documents that are part of the circuit court record may be included in the Addendum.

 (2) Cover for briefs.
-On the cover of the brief there should appear the docket number and name of the case, the name of the court from which the appeal is taken, the title of the brief (e.g., "Brief for Appellant"), and the name of the appellant.
+On the cover of the brief there should appear the docket number and name of the case, the name of the court from which the appeal is taken, the title of the brief, and the name of the appellant.

-(3) Insufficiency of appellant's abstract or Addendum.
-Motions to dismiss the appeal for insufficiency of the appellant's abstract or Addendum will not be recognized.
-Deficiencies in the appellant's abstract or Addendum will ordinarily come to the Court's attention and be handled in one of three ways as follows:
+(3) Insufficiency of appellant's Addendum.
+Motions to dismiss the appeal for insufficiency of the appellant's Addendum will not be recognized.
+Deficiencies in the appellant's Addendum will ordinarily come to the Court's attention and be handled in one of three ways as follows:

-(A) If the appellee considers the appellant's abstract or Addendum to be defective, the appellee's brief should call the deficiencies to the Court's attention and may, at the appellee's option, contain a supplemental abstract or Addendum.
+(A) If the appellee considers the appellant's Addendum to be defective, the appellee's brief should call the deficiencies to the Court's attention and may, at the appellee's option, contain a supplemental Addendum.

-(B) If the case has not yet been submitted to the Court for decision, an appellant may file a motion to supplement the abstract or Addendum and file a substituted brief.
-Subject to the Court's discretion, the Court will routinely grant such a motion and give the appellant thirty days within which to file the substituted abstract, Addendum, and brief.
-If the appellee has already filed its brief, upon the filing of appellant's substituted abstract, Addendum, and brief, the appellee will be afforded an opportunity to revise or supplement its brief.
+(B) If the case has not yet been submitted to the Court for decision, an appellant may file a motion to supplement the Addendum and file a substituted brief.
+Subject to the Court's discretion, the Court may grant such a motion and allow the appellant 30 days within which to file the substituted brief.
+If the appellee has already filed its brief, upon the filing of appellant's substituted brief, the appellee will be afforded an opportunity to file a substituted brief within 15 days.

-(4) Non-compliance.
-Briefs not in compliance with this Rule shall not be accepted for filing by the Clerk.
-When a party submits a brief on time that substantially complies with these Rules, the Clerk shall mark the brief "tendered", grant the party a fourteen-day compliance extension, and return the brief to the party for correction.
-If the party resubmits a compliant brief within fourteen calendar days, then the Clerk shall accept that brief for filing on the date it is received.
+(4) Noncompliance.
+Briefs not in substantial compliance with this Rule shall not be accepted for filing by the Clerk.
+When a party submits a brief on time that does not substantially comply with these Rules, the Clerk shall mark the brief "tendered," grant the party a 14-day compliance extension, and return the brief to the party for correction.
+If the party resubmits a compliant brief within 14 calendar days, then the Clerk shall accept that brief for filing on the date it is received.

 (d) Number of briefs and time for filing.

 (1) Briefs in chief.
-The appellant shall have 40 days from the date the transcript is lodged to file 17 copies of the brief with the Clerk.
+The appellant shall have 40 days from the date the record is lodged to file 8 copies of the brief with the Clerk.

 (2) Appellee's brief.
-The appellee shall have 30 days from the filing of the appellant's brief to file 17 copies of the brief with the Clerk and serve a copy on the appellant.
+The appellee shall have 30 days from the filing of the appellant's brief to file its brief with the Clerk and serve a copy on the appellant by mail.